-1. Describe the process used to identify students experiencing homelessness and how the needs of homeless children and youths are determined.
+Describe the process used to identify students experiencing homelessness and how the needs of homeless children and youths are determined.

-The Alexandria Homeless Education Liaison Program (HELP), which includes the Homeless Education Social Worker and the Homeless Education Caseworker, complete a needs assessment for each student and family referred to the program to determine eligibility and necessary supports.
-The HELP provides both tangible and non-tangible supports, which typically include transportation, school supplies, clothing, referrals for FARM, before/after school care, socio-emotional supports, referrals for mental health treatment, food assistance, supplemental tutoring, and quality preschool education.
-The Homeless Education Social Worker works with community partners and schools to ensure that students are identified, enrolled, and linked to services.
+The Alexandria Homeless Education Liaison Program (HELP), which includes the Homeless Education Liaison and the Homeless Education Caseworker, uses the McKinney-Vento Questionnaire for school personnel and relies on community partners to refer families to the HELP.
+Upon receiving the referral, the HELP staff will contact the family to assess their housing situation.
+Once a family is identified as experiencing homelessness, a Needs Assessment is completed for each student to identify their needs.
+The HELP provides tangible and non-tangible supports, including transportation, school supplies, clothing, referrals for FARM, before/after school care, socio-emotional supports, referrals for mental health treatment, food assistance, supplemental tutoring, and quality pre-school education.
+The Homeless Education Liaison works with community partners and schools to ensure that students are identified, enrolled, and linked to services.
 Close communication is maintained with city shelter staff, community partners, and the Department of Human Services to enroll new homeless students and track those previously identified.

 A variety of print and electronic media are used to inform the public of children's entitlement to services that enable them to maintain attendance in their home schools.
-A homeless questionnaire is attached to the FARM application as an additional identification method.
-We also share information about the rights of students experiencing homelessness.
+There is a question on the FARM application that is used as an additional identification method.
+The division also shares information about the rights of students experiencing homelessness via various means of accessible distribution.